-Centralizing customer communication is a core function of Synap.
-The tight integration with Gmail and Office 365 allows Synap to start organizing email communications between your team and your customers right away into easy-to-consume timelines.
-In addition to email threads, you can enter notes into the timelines of any organization, person, opportunity, account plan, or business review.
-Notes are meant to capture what you discussed with a customer, as well as any follow-ups or next steps.
+Centralizing external communication is a core function of Synap.
+The tight integration with Gmail and Office 365 allows Synap to start organizing email communications between your team and your external parties right away into easy-to-consume timelines.
+In addition to email threads, you can enter notes into the timelines of any organization, person, opportunity, fund, or other custom kind of entity.
+Notes are meant to capture what you discussed with an external party, as well as any follow-ups or next steps.

 IN THIS ARTICLE